Frequently Asked questions regarding the affordable care act (ACA) and IRS Forms 1095-B and 1095-C

-Employees who meet the criteria established by the Affordable Care Act will be treated as full-time employees solely for ACA reporting purposes and the Employer Mandate during a particular period called a stability period.
+Employees who meet the criteria established by the ACA will be treated as full-time employees solely for ACA reporting purposes and the Employer Mandate during the stability period.

 One of the most common terms used to refer to two separate pieces of legislation signed into law by President Barack Obama on March 23, 2010.
 The two pieces of legislation were the Patient Protection and Affordable Care Act (PPACA) and the Health Care and Education Reconciliation Act of 2010.

 Employers subject to the employer shared responsibility provisions of the ACA.

 Employees eligible for the Graduate Short-Term Academic Staff or Wisconsin Retirement System benefits package based on their employment at the UW System.
 Review the General Employee Information page for more information.